-HashiCorp's well architected framework provides best practice guidance for organizations.
-Specifically, it aims to help practitioners optimize their production HashiCorp deployments while also meeting their organization's specific architectural needs.
-The well architected framework starts at the cloud operating model, it sets the overarching goal of the framework, cloud migration enablement.
+HashiCorp Well-Architected Framework provides best-practice guidance for organizations.
+Specifically, it aims to help practitioners optimize their production HashiCorp deployments while meeting their organization's specific architectural needs.
+The well-architected framework starts at the cloud operating model, it sets the overarching goal of the framework, cloud migration enablement.

 The operational excellence pillar recommends strategies to enable your organization to build products quickly and efficiently; including shipping changes, updates, and upgrades.
 These strategies will help teams in your organization to collaborate with each other without delays or friction, even in failure scenarios.
 They include recommendations for both team and infrastructure architecture.

 Conway's law states that, "any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure."
 Misalignment or lack of communication between teams slows the production cycle and change management.
 Enabling teams to have clear communication will directly impact the success of your organization's products.

 Terraform allows your teams to achieve shared services for infrastructure provisioning.
 IT teams should start by implementing reproducible infrastructure as code practices and then layering compliance and governance workflows to ensure appropriate controls.
 Once your team is competent with Terraform, it will also allow them to more easily adjust to demand that requires them to spin up thousands of servers or scale them down when not in use.

 HashiCorp's operational excellence pillar provides best practices to,

 - enable teams.